 Start Dates: Fall, Winter, Spring or Summer

-Curriculum: 90 Credit Hours
+Curriculum: 90 Credit hours completed in quarter terms

 Program Length: 48-60 months for students entering with a Master of Science degree.